Audio Fiction Dot C O Dot U K

 License: Creative Commons Attribution 4.0

-Spoonful of Lugers, episode 105 of This Gun in My Hand, was seamlessly worked into a plot by Rob Northrup.
+A Song of Brass and Ash, episode 126 of This Gun in My Hand, was blown until it was windy by Rob Northrup.
 This episode and all others are available on Youtube with automatically-generated closed captions of dialog.
-Visit http://ThisGuninMyHand.blogspot.com for credits, show notes, archives, and to buy my books, such as Little Heist in the Big Woods and Other Revisionist Atrocities.
-What narrative technique helps me sneak serious topics into wacky adventure stories?
+Visit http://ThisGuninMyHand.blogspot.com for credits, show notes, archives, and to buy my books, such as Sisyphus, Eat Your Heart Out, available in paperback and ebook from Amazon.
+How do I get to Carnegie Hall?
 This Gun in My Hand!

 Show Notes: